TNS: Terrain Traversability Mapping and Navigation System for Autonomous Excavators: : System Architecture

-This post-processing step is mostly to accommodate existing planners, since they do not work well and fail to plan a feasible trajectory with too many scattered, noisy regions.
-After post-processing, we transform the traversability gridmap to a 2D occupancy gridmap as an input for path planning.
-We use the Hybrid A* planner~\cite{hybridA} to generate a path and send the trajectory to the motion controller, which guides the excavator to follow this trajectory.
-Some planning results can be found in~\ref{planner_vis}.
+We modify Hybrid A*~\cite{hybridA} to calculate a trajectory based on the traversability map output after the post-processing step.
+Hybrid A* is a global path planner based on a 2D occupancy grid map as an input for trajectory planning.
+The planner will generate a trajectory and send it to the motion controller, which guides the excavator to follow this trajectory.